This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 How would bubbles end up on a coin after it left the mint?

 The most likely way that a bubble forms on a coin after it’s been struck is through exposure to intense heat.

 In fact, virtually all bubbles you see on clad coins simply resulted from heat damage.

 Find a dime or quarter with raised bumps… and the coin was minted after 1964?
 When it comes to bubbles found on clad coins, they’re almost certainly heat-damaged — exposed to fire, most likely.

-The coin below has ripples that were caused by exposure to intense heat.
+This coin has ripples that were caused by exposure to intense heat:

 I wanted to emphasize that point — because so many people have shown me photos of their dimes and quarters with bubbles and, with great hope, believe they have a rare or valuable error coin.

 Sadly, these coins are almost always caused by the coin being left in a fire, thrown into a fire pit, intentionally singed with a blowtorch, or another similar situation.